 Now, 25 years later, having worked in the industry for all that time, I also loathe the theatre – the entitlement and exclusivity of it.
 The extortionate ticket prices that deny access to people like my teenage self.
 I used to see shows at Birmingham Rep for £1.
 (Hurray for the Travelex season at the National Theatre.)
 I hate the plays that masquerade as revelations and the actors that take themselves too seriously.
 I hate the irrelevant plays that are given startling reviews – "definitive", "the best show I have ever seen", "unparalleled".
 The hyperbole of the theatre makes me want to hide in shame.
 I hate the impenetrability of it and the pressure of feeling ignorant if you don't agree with those that "know".
 I cringe at the politically correct speeches from certain quarters about "diversity and inclusion", made to attract funding but based on half-truths where no real action lies.

-A scene from Red Velvet Theatre has a rarefied reputation I think.
+Theatre has a rarefied reputation I think.
 It's not accessible like film, which is affordable, has a huge range of choice and is full of diverse voices telling diverse stories.
 Most people can name their favourite film star immediately but they could not name the great theatre actors of today as they could in Ira Aldridge's time.
 Theatre tries to be for everyone but in reality, it's not.
 We are in a Catch-22 situation – the people who can afford the theatre tend to be older and middle class with disposable incomes.
 In order to finance more productions and attract more money, plays are chosen to secure the attendance of that audience.
 Therefore, most theatre in Britain, including the work of international playwrights, is normally presented through a middle-class lens.

 I remember seeing John Kani, a very accomplished South African actor, director and playwright, being interviewed.
 He talked of playing Macbeth in South Africa opposite a white actress as Lady Macbeth.
 He said it became a political act and there were ripples of controversy in the audience every night.
 I remember being struck by his words, excited by the idea that theatre could have that kind of relevance.